Damsel in distress: Empowered damsel

 Films featuring an empowered damsel date to the early days of filmmaking.
-One of the films most often associated with the stereotypical damsel in distress, The Perils of Pauline (1914), also provides at least a partial counterexample, in that Pauline, played by Pearl White, is a strong character who decides against early marriage in favour of seeking adventure and becoming an author.
+One of the films most often associated with the stereotypical damsel in distress, The Perils of Pauline (1914), also provides at least a partial counterexample, in that Pauline, played by Pearl White, is a strong character who decides against early marriage in favor of seeking adventure and becoming an author.
 Despite common belief, the film does not feature scenes with Pauline tied to a railroad track and threatened by a buzzsaw, although such scenes were incorporated into later re-creations and were also featured in other films made in the period around 1914.
 Academic Ben Singer has contested the idea that these "serial-queen melodramas" were male fantasies and has observed that they were marketed heavily at women.
 The first motion picture serial made in the United States, What Happened to Mary?
 (1912), was released to coincide with a serial story of the same name published in McClure's Ladies' World magazine.

 Empowered damsels were a feature of the serials made in the 1930s and 1940s by studios such as Republic Pictures.
 The "cliffhanger" scenes at the end of episodes provide many examples of female heroines bound and helpless and facing fiendish death traps.
 But those heroines, played by actresses such as Linda Stirling and Kay Aldridge, were often strong, assertive women who ultimately played an active part in vanquishing the villains.

-C.L.
-Moore's 1934 story "Shambleau" – generally acknowledged as epoch-making in the history of science fiction – begins in what seems a classical damsel in distress situation: the protagonist, space adventurer Northwest Smith, sees a "sweetly-made girl" pursued by a lynch mob intent on killing her and intervenes to save her, but finds her not a girl nor a human being at all, but a disguised alien creature, predatory and highly dangerous.
+C. L. Moore's short story "Shambleau" (1933) – generally acknowledged as epoch-making in the history of science fiction – begins in what seems a classical damsel in distress situation: the protagonist, space adventurer Northwest Smith, sees a "sweetly-made girl" pursued by a lynch mob intent on killing her and intervenes to save her, but finds her not a girl nor a human being at all, but a disguised alien creature, predatory and highly dangerous.
 Soon, Smith himself needs rescuing and barely escapes with his life.

-These themes have received successive updates in modern-era characters, ranging from 'spy girls' of the 1960s to current film and television heroines.
-In her book The Devil With James Bond (1967) Ann Boyd compared James Bond with an updating of the legend of St. George and the "princess and dragon" genre, particularly with Dr. No's dragon tank.
+These themes have received successive updates in modern-era characters, ranging from "spy girls" of the 1960s to current film and television heroines.
+In her book The Devil with James Bond (1967) Ann Boyd compared James Bond with an updating of the legend of Saint George and the "princess and dragon" genre, particularly with Dr. No's dragon tank.
 The damsel in distress theme is also very prominent in The Spy Who Loved Me, where the story is told in the first person by the young woman Vivienne Michel, who is threatened with imminent rape by thugs when Bond kills them and claims her as his reward.